Section One - What is technology?

 Stage three.
 Applied

 In this stage, the technology from the lab is not yet widely accepted.
 This is a complicated phase.
 Some technologies are rapidly accepted, others linger in this stage (such as nuclear energy, which has never really been accepted).
 You also have competition at this stage.
 Electric cars, for example, were there earlier than petrol cars (yeah really!!), but lost to the competition and remained in this stage for a long time.
 In the applied phase you also have technologies that are nostalgic.
 These ‘slide down’.
 Examples are vinyl, steam trains and hot air balloons.
-They were once ‘accepted’, but now they are ‘applied’ again.
+They were once ‘stage - four - accepted’, but now they are ‘applied’ again.

 Stage Four.
 Accepted

 These are technologies that become part of our daily life.
 ATMs, GPS, television, microwaves, etc … Controversial technologies, such as nuclear energy, are struggling to make the switch to accepted.
 This does not apply to technologies that are closer to our customs, traditions and intuitions.
 That is why some technologies also copy these habits, such as ‘reading’ on the iPad or the digital bookshelf on the iPad.
 At the same time developments such as the iPad will push the bookshelf itself down into the pyramid (oh, irony!).
 Technologies are also very much tied to culture at this stage.
-Some people cannot do without their dishwasher in other parts of the world it is an extravagant appliance.
+Some people cannot imagine a life without a dishwasher in other parts of the world it is an extravagant appliance.

 Stage Five.
 Vital